 You will spend the evening in the picturesque town of Vík or a short drive away from it.

 The adventure does not stop there.
-Before heading back to Reykjavík, you should make stops at two of Iceland’s most beautiful waterfalls, Skógarfoss and Seljalandsfoss.
-Both fall from a massive 60-metres and make for an impressive sight, especially in their winter finery.
+Before heading back to Reykjavík, you should make stops at two of Iceland's most beautiful waterfalls, Skógarfoss and Seljalandsfoss.
+Both fall from a massive 197 ft (60m) and make for an impressive sight, especially in their winter finery.

 You will spend the night in Reykjavík.

 Waking up in Reykjavík, get on the road for Iceland's best-loved route, the Golden Circle.
 Your first stop will be Þingvellir National Park which is remarkable for many reasons.
-It was here where Viking settlers created the first parliament in Iceland, Alþingi, which still runs today in Reykjavík making it the world’s oldest continuous parliament.
+Here, Viking settlers created the first parliament in Iceland, Alþingi, which still runs today in Reykjavík, making it the world's oldest continuous parliament.

 Geologically, the park sits astride the Mid-Atlantic Rift, and both the Eurasian and North American plates are exposed on the surface.
 This means you can actually walk between two continents, something you'll find hard to do anywhere else in the world.

-Next stop is the Geysir geothermal area which is home to the geysers, the most active of which is Strokkur which blows every 5-10-minutes up to 20-metres in the air.
-Not far from here is the incredible Gullfoss waterfall which plummets into a vast canyon and makes for a breathtaking sight.
+The next stop is the Geysir geothermal area which is home to the geysers, the most active of which is Strokkur which blows every 5-10-minutes up to 66 ft (20m) in the air.
+The incredible Gullfoss waterfall is not far from here, which plummets into a vast canyon and makes for a breathtaking sight.

-You have a number of ways to make your Golden Circle trip even more memorable.
-You could go snorkelling in the crystal clear glacial waters of the Silfra fissure in Þingvellir and actually swim between the continents.
-Silfra's clear water provides excellent visibility which opens up a sky-blue underworld for you filled with beautiful rock formations and canyons.
+You have several ways to make your Golden Circle trip even more memorable.
+You could go snorkeling in the crystal clear glacial waters of the Silfra fissure in Þingvellir and actually swim between the continents.
+Silfra's clear water provides excellent visibility, which opens up a sky-blue underworld for you filled with beautiful rock formations and canyons.